Shelby219/Your-Thrift-Co./README.md

 Sustainability is also a very important quality more consumers are wanting to adopt.
 According to [Business Insider](https://www.businessinsider.com.au/fast-fashion-environmental-impact-pollution-emissions-waste-water-2019-10?r=US&IR=T) the equivalent of one garbage truck full of clothing is burned or dumped in landfill every second, with 85% of textiles produced going into landfill every year, which is enough to fill the whole of Sydney Harbour every year.
 Additionally according to [Edge Expo](https://edgexpo.com/fashion-industry-waste-statistics/), only coming second to oil, the clothing and textile industry is the largest polluter in the world.
 That is just a small snippet of large amounts of statistic to do with the fashion industry.
 That is why if consumers are willing to lessen there environmental impact by trying to be more sustainable and conscious with consuming, it has the potential to do a lot of good.

-Your Thrift Co. will enable consumers another platform to buy second, and sell secondhand.
+Your Thrift Co. will enable consumers another platform to buy secondhand, and sell secondhand.
 Reuse, reduce, recycle.

 -----
 ## Description of your marketplace app (website), including: